JDRaftKeeper/RaftKeeper/docs/how-to-deploy.md

     </keeper>
 </raftkeeper>
 ```
-Please note that you need to replace ip_of_node1, ip_of_node2, and ip_of_node3 with the respective IP addresses of the nodes in the cluster.
+Please note that you need to replace `ip_of_node1`, `ip_of_node2`, and `ip_of_node3` with the respective IP addresses of the nodes in the cluster
+and `/path/to/raftkeeper/root/dir/` with your RaftKeeper root directory.

-4. Start the cluster by executing the following command:
+4. Start the cluster by executing the following command in every node:
 ```
 cd RaftKeeper/bin && sh start.sh
 ```